JasweenBrar/Sampling-Assignment-102017187/README.md

   * The dataset is highly imbalanced as it contains 763 rows of Class 0 and only 9 rows of Class 1
   * So,I used SMOTE oversampling to balance the dataset

-### ⭐ TASK-2 -> Create 5 samples (Using sample size detection formula) & Using 5 Different sampling techniques
+### ⭐ TASK-2 -> Create 5 samples(Using sample size detection formula) & 5 Different sampling techniques
   **Techniques Used**
   * Sampling 1 = Simple Random Sampling
   * Sampling 2 = Stratified Sampling